Memory-Augmented Transformers: A Systematic Review from Neuroscience Principles to Enhanced Model Architectures

 1. 01

-Memory-Augmented Transformers first analyzes Architecture of Human Memory, detailing sensory memory, working memory, and long term memory as guiding components.
+Memory-Augmented Transformers first analyzes sensory memory, working memory, and long term memory to extract multi timescale and consolidation principles.

 2. 02